Liverpool Arena

-Liverpool Arena, known for sponsorship reasons as the M&S Bank Arena, and previously Echo Arena, is a multi-purpose indoor arena in the city centre of Liverpool, England.
+Liverpool Arena (currently known for sponsorship reasons as the M&S Bank Arena and previously the Echo Arena) is a multi-purpose indoor arena in the city centre of Liverpool, England.
 The venue hosts live music, comedy performances and sporting events, and forms part of Liverpool event campus ACC Liverpool – an interconnected arena, exhibition and convention centre.
 The venue serves a regional population of 2.5 million people and over 6.6 million across England's North West.

 Architecture and design

 The arena was designed by Wilkinson Eyre architects and Sport Concepts.
 M&S Bank Arena is a flexible space offering a variety of standard and bespoke layouts.
 The arena has 7,513 permanent seats around three sides of a central floor suitable for hosting indoor sports events.
 The capacity for end-stage and in-the-round concerts is 10,600 including floor seating.
 With floor standing, the overall capacity of the arena is increased to 11,000.
 There are several corporate boxes situated around the sides of the arena.

 There are six dressing rooms, five team locker rooms and two promoter offices within the arena.
 Vehicles weighing up to 38 tonnes can gain access to the basement of the arena.
 The complex has a BREEAM rating of "very good".

 In September 2015, the opening of sister venue Exhibition Centre Liverpool resulted in a broader offer for standing concerts and international sporting events.
 This venue features 'Space by M&S Bank Arena', a flexible entertainment space for up to 7,000 standing capacity.